 - The next figure represents a chief scanning the horizon, looking for the approaching European settlers.

 - The third Saukiog figure, holding a hatchet aloft, represents the battles between the settlers and the natives.

 - The final figure shows a chief kneeling on his hatchet and extending a peace pipe to the English settlers.
-(Note: as you walk through the park this week you might notice some work underway to reattach this sculpture more firmly to its stone base.)

 The fountain was designed by John Massey Rhind, a noted Scottish sculptor who designed a number of statues and monuments around the country.
 Here in Connecticut, he also produced the sculptures at the New Haven county courthouse.